 Thalli has fifteen minutes and twenty-three seconds to live.
 The toxic gas that will complete her annihilation is invading her bloodstream.
 But she is not afraid.

-Decades before Thalli’s birth, the world ended in a nuclear war.
-But life went on deep underground, thanks to a handful of scientists known as The Ten.
-Since then, they have genetically engineered humans to be free from emotions in the hopes that war won’t threaten their lives again.
+Decades before Thalli’s birth, the world was decimated by a nuclear war.
+But life continued deep underground, thanks to a handful of scientists known as The Ten.
+There they created genetically engineered human beings who are free of emotions in the hope that war won’t threaten the world again.

-But Thalli was born with the ability to feel emotions and a sense of curiosity she can barely contain.
-She has survived so far thanks to her ability to hide those differences.
-But Thalli’s secret is discovered when she is overwhelmed by the emotion in an ancient piece of music.
+Thalli is an anomaly, born with the ability to feel emotions and a sense of curiosity she can barely contain.
+She has survived so far by hiding her differences.
+But then her secret is discovered when she’s overwhelmed by the emotion of an ancient piece of music.

-She is quickly scheduled for annihilation, but her childhood friend, Berk, convinces The Ten to postpone her death and study her instead.
-While in the scientists’ Pod, Thalli and Berk form a dangerous alliance, one strictly forbidden by the constant surveillance in the pods.
+The Ten quickly schedule her annihilation, but her childhood friend, Berk—a scientist being groomed by The Ten—convinces them to postpone her death and study her instead.
+While in the Scientists’ Pod, Thalli and Berk form a dangerous alliance, one strictly forbidden by the constant surveillance.

 |About the Contributor(s)||Krista McGee

 When Krista McGee isn't living in fictional worlds of her own creation, she lives in Tampa and spends her days as a wife, mom, teacher, and coffee snob.
 She is also the author of Anomaly , First Date , Starring Me , and Right Where I Belong .
 Twitter: @KristaMcGeeYAFacebook: krista.a.mcgee

 - Review by Brooke @ i blog 4 books